 SLU 101 leaders are a select group of students who assist incoming freshmen, transfers, and their families during summer orientation.
-SLU 101 leaders facilitate small group discussions, share information through presentations, assist in the advising and registration process, serve on panels for students or parents, coordinate evening activities and much more.
+SLU 101 leaders facilitate small group discussions, share information through presentations, assist in the advising and registration process, serve on panels for students or parents/families, coordinate evening activities and much more.
 Applicants must be available for all training and program dates.

 serve as mentors, assist with move-in and lead residence hall floor groups and freshman and serve as a resource to incoming students.
 Applicants must be able to attend all